worldbank/dime-data-handbook/CONTRIBUTING.md

 guidelines helps communicate any errors we may have overlooked, any concepts that may seem little vague or difficult to comprehend or any topics that we have missed to inlcude.

-If you are familiar with how GitHub works, please feel free to submit issues for any section you don't understand or submit a pull request for any additions you want to make.
+If you are familiar with how GitHub works, please feel free to submit issues for any section you don't understand or submit a pull request with any additions you want to make.

 ## Feedback through Email
 While our preference is to receive feedback through GitHub you are always welcome to submit your feedback via our email [dimeanalytics@worldbank.org](mailto:dimeanalytics@worldbank.org)